Quarterly Financial Report for the Quarter Ended June 30, 2016

 - Contribute to International Peace and Security - by renewing Canada’s proud tradition of international leadership.

 The Defence mission is delivered through six program activities.
 A summary description of these program activities can be found in Section II - Report on Plans and Priorities.

 Basis of Presentation

 This quarterly report has been prepared by management using an expenditure basis of accounting.
-The accompanying Statement of Authorities includes the Department's spending authorities granted by Parliament and those used by the Department consistent with the Main Estimates for fiscal year (FY) 2015-2016.
+The accompanying Statement of Authorities includes the Department's spending authorities granted by Parliament and those used by the Department consistent with the Main Estimates and Supplementary Estimates (A) for 2016-17.
 This quarterly report has been prepared using a special purpose financial reporting framework designed to meet financial information needs with respect to the use of spending authorities.